 We are living as simply as we can, we want to say the simple life works, but for us it does not.
 When we have used up our savings, life will be far from simple.
 Any advice as to how to live "the simple life" would be appreciated.

-You probably won't take this advice Jane, but it seems to work for him and people living around him.
+You probably won't take this advice Jane, but it seems to work for this guy and the people living around him.

-On the estate he lived, his and many other families seem to have found the answer to how to live the simple life without a nest egg, winning the lottery, growing there own or working.
+On the estate he lives, he and many other families seem to have found the answer to how to live the simple life without a nest egg, winning the lottery, growing their own or working.

-They have people carriers with disabled badges, an endless supply of food (they appear that way anyway) the latest fashion in tracksuit bottoms and trainers, wide-screen TV sets with sky discs on almost every house, an endless supply of free replacement windows and plastic doors or a very quick repair service, a collection service for old furniture dumped on the front garden, endless supplies of lager cans and cigarettes, taxis to Tesco, home tutors (the kids never seemed to be at school) and they seem to enjoy late nights and late late mornings and two or three holidays in Benidorm or similar hot tacky place every year.
+They have people carriers with disabled badges, an endless supply of ready cooked fast food the latest fashion in tracky bottoms and trainers, wide-screen curved TV sets (probably from Brighthouse) with sky discs on almost every house.
+An endless supply of free replacement windows and plastic doors or a very quick repair service every time they get kicked in, a collection service for surplus furniture dumped on the front garden, endless supplies of lager cans and cigarettes, taxis to Tesco, home tutors (the kids never seemed to be at school) and they seem to enjoy late nights and late late mornings and two or three holidays in Benidorm or similar hot tacky place every year.

 And some more thoughts on what the simple life means